 It’s clear that by relying on legacy fraud filters, the merchants are not only losing the immediate conversions at hand, but they are also killing future customer lifetime value by damaging the customer experience when they needlessly decline orders from consumers ready to buy from them.

 In the face of the ongoing transformation of retail, future-focused merchants have replaced their legacy Merchant Fraud Prevention methods with risk management designed for the new era of ecommerce.
-Guaranteed fraud protection models, like Signifyd’s Revenue Protection solution, use big data and machine learning to produce faster, more accurate and more scalable fraud protection.
+Guaranteed fraud protection models, like Signifyd’s Fraud Protection solution, use big data and machine learning to produce faster, more accurate and more scalable fraud protection.

 Signifyd’s analysis of transaction data found that AVS and CVV mismatches on orders accounted for between 38% and 54% of revenue for the merchants in the analysis.
 While those orders would have been declined by a static, rules-based system, Signifyd’s machine learning system approved between 93% and 95% of the revenue that would have been declined by the legacy systems.

 Inflexible AVS and CVV filters mean merchants turn away 7.8% of revenue

 After identifying the transactions that included AVS or CVV mismatches, Signifyd ran a calculation to approximate real-life behavior.
 Analysts conducted a simulation in which a diminishing percentage of consumers tried the transaction a second time, a third time, a fourth time and a fifth time to simulate consumers re-entering orders or trying different credit cards.